Medical Gaslighting in Chronic Pain Care: Recognizing, Preventing, and Rebuilding Trust

 Practical Strategies to Avoid Gaslighting

-As someone who has overcome chronic pain herself, Dr. Krishnaswami offers advice below with a caveat: “It’s going to look slightly different for each patient because chronic pain care is not cookie cutter.
-It’s not just ‘tell every patient that I know how difficult this is for you.’
+As someone who has overcome chronic pain herself, Dr. Krishnaswami offers advice below with a caveat: “It’s going to look slightly different for each patient because chronic pain care is not cookie cutter algorithm.
+It’s not simply telling patients that "chronic symptoms can be difficult to experience' or 'I know how hard this can be.'
 It’s the way you’re saying it; the eye contact, the sincerity behind it.
 I ask providers not to look at their patient as the 2:30 p.m. chronic low back pain patient, but as the human being behind the symptoms.”

 1. Acknowledge and Validate, While Sharing Uncertainty